franciscoabsilva/Lost-Temple-Operators/README.md

 The output will be printed to stdout and will contain the follow:

-- If a valid parenthesization exists, the output will be number `1` and the leftmost parenthesization«.
+- If a valid parenthesization exists, the output will be `1` and the leftmost parenthesization«.
 - If no valid parenthesization exists, the output will be `0`.

 ### Example: